 In this part 10 video tutorial on Mergers and Acquisitions, we discuss the following –

-- How Investment Bankers help in M&As
+- How do investment bankers help in M&As?

-- Due diligence for M&A
+- Due diligence for M&A.

 - Investment Banking PitchBookInvestment Banking PitchBookPitch Book is an information layout or presentation used by investment banks, business brokers, corporate firms, and others to provide potential investors with the firm's main attributes and valuation analysis, which helps them decide whether or not to invest in the client's business.
 A pitch book is also known as Confidential Information Memorandum, which is used by the firm's sales department to help them sell products and services to a client.